jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Can't read?"
 I say back.
 Everyone should read.
 How can you work if you can't read?
 It feels wrong that you cannot.
 I'll teach you.
 We'll do it together."

-I'm teaching him his letters.
-He sits beside me at the kitchen table, sounding out words like any child would.
+He sits beside me at the kitchen table.
+He is sounding out words like any child would.
 Eager.
 Bright.
-Over days we stop our chores for a few hours and I teach and he studies.
+We stop our chores for a few hours and I teach.

 It feels good to help him learn.
 He takes to it well.

-Hugh comes in.
+My husband Hugh comes home early one day.
 Watches us.
 His face darkens.

 "Boy.
 Leave the room."